THz ISAC: A Physical-Layer Perspective of Terahertz Integrated Sensing and Communication: Biographies

 \section{Biographies}

-\begin{IEEEbiographynophoto}{Chong Han} is an Associate Professor with Shanghai Jiao Tong University, China. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yongzhi Wu} is currently pursuing a Ph.D. degree in the Terahertz Wireless Communication Laboratory, Shanghai Jiao Tong University, China. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Zhi Chen} is a Professor with University of Electronic Science and Technology of China. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yi Chen} received his Ph.D degree from Shanghai Jiao Tong University, China in 2022. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Guangjian Wang} is a senior research scientist with Huawei Technologies, China. \end{IEEEbiographynophoto}
+\begin{IEEEbiographynophoto}{Chong Han} is John Wu \& Jane Sun Endowed Associate Professor with the Terahertz Wireless Communications (TWC) Laboratory, Shanghai Jiao Tong University, China. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yongzhi Wu} is currently pursuing a Ph.D. degree at the Terahertz Wireless Communications (TWC) Laboratory, Shanghai Jiao Tong University, China. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Zhi Chen} is a Professor with University of Electronic Science and Technology of China. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yi Chen} received his Ph.D degree from Shanghai Jiao Tong University, China in 2022 and joined Huawei since then. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Guangjian Wang} is a senior research scientist with Huawei Technologies, China. \end{IEEEbiographynophoto}